-If you find gentle nip at your clothes, it might be a sign of the grooming ritual of the rabbit and he wants you to be a part of his rituals.
+If you find a gentle nip on your clothes, it might be a sign of the grooming ritual of the rabbit and he wants you to be a part of his rituals.

-How To Stop Rabbit To Bite Your Clothes
+How To Stop Rabbits To Bite Your Clothes

 So, how can you stop your furry bunny to dig into your clothes?
 Here we are going to discuss a few effective approaches that can help to stop them:

-- Show them that you are not liking them digging your clothes
+- Show them that you are not liking them digging into your clothes

-- Provide them ample of playful stuffs so that they dont get diverted towards such destrucitve things.
+- Provide them ample playful stuff so that they don’t get diverted towards such destructive things.

 - Rabbits love to dig on the rug.
 If they have their own designated rug, they won’t look for anything else.
 So, buy them one.

-- Allow them to access only limited space and keep them away from your valuable stuffs.
+- Allow them to access only limited space and keep them away from your valuable stuff.
 If they still develop the habit of biting clothes, put them in a cage.

-- Always have a check at their nails.
-Cut and clean them at a regular interval of time.
-If you afraid to do it by yourself, ask for a vet.
+- Always have a check on their nails.
+Cut and clean them at regular intervals of time.
+If you are afraid to do it by yourself, ask for a vet.

 - De-sex the rabbit as there are findings that unsexed and neutered rabbits are more playful and less aggressive.
-They don’t divert themselves for such things.
+They don’t divert themselves from such things.

 - Try to distract them by showing some playful items or eaters, they like.